SatyaRaghuNandan/BigData-Interview-Prep/Meta/Tree_Problems/199_BinaryTreeRight_Side_View/variant_1.md

+# // VARIANT: What if you had to return both the left- and right side views of a binary tree?

 You're testing a **custom tree traversal variant** that prints the **left-side view reversed + right-side view (excluding root duplication)** — a combination of left-to-right boundary visual layers of the tree.
 Let's break it down with:

 ---